Do you have struggles with drop shipping? Your conversion rate is not the most favorable? Here is the solution!

 There’s also a method how you can find new suppliers.
 With only a few clicks you can import the products into your Shopify online store.
 This is Syncee Supplier Exchange (read about SSE in our Help Center), our new feature that came out in Spring 2018.
 It’s good for both retailers and wholesalers.
 We don’t only advise this for those who want to import products but also for those who want to turn their store into a supplier company too.
 And obviously for wholesalers who want to be on our list.
 It’s good for them because they can have more customers.

 What is Syncee?
 Syncee is a Shopify application that does product managing automatically to online Shopify stores.
 It can do product import, update, and upsert.
 These processes can be a piece of cake for everyone.
-Syncee is a leading app in the Product Sourcing category for more than one year now in Shopify’s App Store.
+Syncee is a leading app in the Finding and adding products category, Finding suppliers subcategory for more than one year now in Shopify’s App Store.

 Content manager and e-commerce adviser at Syncee.
 Her passion is strong for e-commerce novelties, online stores, and Shopify.
 She is committed to helping others succeed by her writings.